We may earn affiliate commissions for the recommended products. Learn more.

 Everything is managed from the WordPress admin panel itself via the Bluehost plugin.
 It requires only a couple of clicks to create a copy and a couple of clicks to make the changes visible on your live website.

 Additionally, Bluehost allows you to set up marketing for your website directly from the dashboard.
-Such tools like Google My Business and Google Ads are integrated for ease of use.
+Such tools as Google Business Profile and Google Ads are integrated for ease of use.

 Hostinger vs Bluehost performance

-In the performance comparison of Hostinger vs Bluehost, Hostinger is a clear winner.
-It was faster, handled more traffic, and had better uptime than Bluehost.
+In my performance comparison of Hostinger vs Bluehost, Hostinger is the clear winner.
+It was faster and handled more traffic.
 Bluehost, on the other hand, was quite average.

 Uptime and response time